telerik/winforms-docs/ribbonbar/designing-radribbonbar/using-large-and-small-images.md

 ---
 title: Using Large and Small Images
-page_title: Using Large and Small Images | UI for WinForms Documentation
+page_title: Using Large and Small Images | RadRibbonBar
-description: Using Large and Small Images
+description: Elements on a RadRibbonBar (such as buttons, check boxes, and repeat buttons) can each be assigned two images.
 slug: winforms/ribbonbar/getting-started/using-large-and-small-images
 tags: using,large,and,small,images
 published: True
-position: 14
+position: 11
 previous_url: ribbonbar-using-large-and-small-images
 ---